 I had no idea how I was going to publish it and how it will all unfold.
 But what I knew for sure was that I was going to write a book and that the world’s largest book publisher was going to publish it.

-I started working on preparing ideas for my first book and in just a couple of months I received an email from the chief editor of Penguin Random House (Penguin merged with Random House a few months before which made them the biggest book publisher in the world) emailed me to see if I wanted, yes, you’ve guessed it, to write a book with them.
+With that inner knowing, I started working on preparing ideas for my first book.
+And in just a couple of months, I received an email from the chief editor of Penguin Random House (Penguin merged with Random House a few months before which made them the biggest book publisher in the world) to see if I wanted, yes, you’ve guessed it, to write a book with them.

-We run around like crazy people doing so many things that have little or no importance at all.
-And because we are so busy being busy, we begin to think we have no time to be still.
-We have no time left to silence our minds and get in tune with our inner Truth, Knowing and Joy.
+We run around like crazy people, doing so many things that have little or no importance at all.
+And because we are so busy with being busy, we honestly believe we have no time to silence our minds, to listen to our hearts, and to get in tune with our inner Truth, Knowing, Purpose, and Joy.

 But we do.
 We really, really, really, really do!

-Reconnect with the Truth of who you are and allow yourself to experience the Peace that is present underneath all that chaos and mental noise.
+Can you find some time in your busy schedule to listen to the Sound of Silence; to reconnect with the Truth of who you are.
+And allow yourself to experience the everlasting peace that is present underneath all that chaos and mental noise?

-If you ask me, we place too much importance on what other people think, and not too much value on what we Know in our hearts to be true for us.
+If you ask me, we place way too much importance on what other people think.
+And not too much value on what we know in our hearts to be true for ourselves.

-We ignore our Truth and Inner Knowing by making idols out of those who seem to be smarter and wiser than we are, and we fail to realize that nobody knows more about ourselves and our Life path than we Ourselves do.
+We ignore our Truth and Inner Knowing, by making idols out of those who seem to be smarter and wiser than we are.
+And in doing so, we fail to realize that nobody knows more about ourselves and our path in life than we ourselves do.